mariamartz/Interview/README.md

 ### Tools Used:

 -Jupyter Notebooks: This notebook was used for gathering thoughts, trial and error, and analysis planning.
-Added here for workflow and through process showcasing.
+Added here for workflow and thought process showcasing.
 NOT THE FINAL PRODUCT

 -Spyder